 Biblical languages, Christian counseling, theology, apologetics – these are educational domains for academic or service roles.
 Christians with a lot of expertise as academics and researchers may be leaders in their own way, of course, but that isn't what most of us have in mind when we think of Christian leadership.

-In the most fundamental sense, Christian leadership involve taking on an active role in the leadership of a church.
+In the most fundamental sense, Christian leadership involves taking on an active role in the leadership of a church.
 That means careers in Christian leadership almost always come with one of these titles: